aliahadmd/raspberryPi/Find your Internet IP address/ip.md

 if u have trobule!
 -----------------
 you can alo find your raspberry pi ip address through your wifi management website.
-(If they provide)
+(If your internet provider provide)